-- Enhance any adjacent waterways, natural landscaping and tree canopy - Prioritize off-street trails along Addison Road and Inwood Road, creating north/south connectivity to the new Cotton Belt Station and Proposed Park on Addison Road - Consider acquiring and developing an off-street trail on the south side of Beltline Road, connecting Les Lacs North to Beltway Greenspace, the proposed Inwood Plaza, to South Quorum Art Walk and Median Park - Acquire corridor and develop the greenbelt from Montfort Drive to Beltline Road, extending behind Town Hall to Winwood Park - Extend the existing trails along Arapaho Road, Les Lacs Linear Parks and the Redding Trail to provide a loop that connects to the north/south off-street trail.
+- Enhance any adjacent waterways, natural landscaping and tree canopy - Prioritize off-street trails along Addison Road and Inwood Road, creating north/south connectivity to the new Cotton Belt Station and Proposed Park on Addison Road - Consider acquiring and developing an off-street trail on the south side of Beltline Road, connecting Les Lacs North to Beltway Greenspace, the proposed Inwood Plaza, to South Quorum Art Walk and Median Park - Acquire corridor and develop the greenbelt from Montfort Drive to Beltline Road, extending behind Town Hall to Winwood Park on the north side of the creek and away from residential properties.
+Conduct community input on this alignment prior to constructing.

-- If circumstances change in the long term, consider a cap over the Dallas Toll Road in conjunction with the Montfort Greenbelt to South Quorum trail to create a pedestrian-friendly urban plaza - Improve trail entries and provide directional and distance signage where trails connect to Addison Circle Park, Arapaho Park and the proposed new parks along Addison Road and Inwood Road - Create a trail hub for bikes and pedestrians at the Addison Transit Station/Cotton Belt Rail Station.
+- Extend the existing trails along Arapaho Road, Les Lacs Linear Parks and the Redding Trail to provide a loop that connects to the north/south off-street trail. - If circumstances change in the long term, consider a cap over the Dallas Toll Road in conjunction with the Montfort Greenbelt to South Quorum trail to create a pedestrian-friendly urban plaza - Improve trail entries and provide directional and distance signage where trails connect to Addison Circle Park, Arapaho Park and the proposed new parks along Addison Road and Inwood Road - Create a trail hub for bikes and pedestrians at the Addison Transit Station/Cotton Belt Rail Station.
 Include artistic benches, drinking fountains, shade, art, interpretive and directional signage, bike repair station and a bike-share docking station - Provide a comprehensive wayfinding and signage system for all trails (see Wayfinding under Support Systems)